ITS 200: Content Management with SharePoint

 - Naming conventions (no_spaces, lowercase, descriptive names, including file suffixes)

-- Areas of Content Manager Responsibility (see sample diagram)
+- Areas of Content Manager Responsibility (see SharePoint Site Map) (see outdated site map from Joomla as a comparison - see diagram)

-Each of the following tasks are considered part of the Content Manager's responsibility:
+Each of the following tasks are considered part of the Site Member's responsibility:

 How to...